AMWA-TV/info-006/docs/Device implementation tutorial.md

 `Note`: Multiple commands can be sent in the commands array.

-As per the [MS-05-02](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/NcObject.html#generic-getter-and-setter) specification all control classes must inherit from `NcObject` which specifies generic `Get` and `Set` methods.
+As per the [MS-05-02](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/NcObject.html#generic-getter-and-setter) specification all control classes inherit from `NcObject` which specifies generic `Get` and `Set` methods.

 These methods can be used by a controller to get the value of a property in a control class or set the value of a property in a control class if write allowed.
-Furthermore, any control class may have its own methods which can be invoked in the same way as the generic methods.
+Furthermore, any control class could have other methods which can be invoked in the same way as the generic methods.

-As specified by the [IDL](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/idl/NC-Framework.html) any method response must inherit from the base data type `NcMethodResult`.
+As specified by `MS-05-02` any method response inherits from the base data type [NcMethodResult](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/Framework.html#ncmethodresult).

 | ![Command example](images/command-example.png) |
 |:--:|